itu-square/sat-metropolis/README.md

 **Get started with SAT-Metropolis:** The notebooks in folders `experiments/sat` and `experiments/smt` contain multiple examples on using SAT-Metropolis with the different backends currently available, namely, SPUR, CMSGen and MegaSampler.
 Below we provide installation instructions for a conda environment for the library, and instructions to install each backend.

 After completing the installation steps below, any of the Jupyter notebooks can be executed by selecting the `sat_metropolis` kernel; the guide below includes making this kernel available in the system.
-The `sat_metropolis` environment includes `jupyterlab` to execute Jupyter notebooks.
+The conda environment includes `jupyterlab` to execute Jupyter notebooks.

 ## Installation